 Censored their own forums of TrackIR compatible alternatives describing them as pirate software.
-IP addresses owned by NaturalPoint Inc. ( 220.127.116.11, 18.104.22.168) edited the Wikipedia pages for FreeTrack and TrackIR, censoring information and making inappropriate allegations.
+IP addresses owned by NaturalPoint Inc. ( 126.96.36.199, 188.8.131.52) edited the Wikipedia pages for FreeTrack and TrackIR, censoring information and making inappropriate allegations.
 At the same time an account named 'Tha Target ' was created, impersonating one of the FreeTrack developers.
-Used a sockpuppet account named 'Winder to vilify FreeTrack in the Eagle Dynamics, CodeMasters and Bohemia Interactive forums; 'If you go the FT route, you're going to be supporting pirated software, not a competing freeware product.
+The TrackIR Product Manager created sockpuppet accounts named 'Winder to vilify FreeTrack in the Eagle Dynamics, CodeMasters and Bohemia Interactive forums; 'If you go the FT route, you're going to be supporting pirated software, not a competing freeware product.
 Just thought you might want to know.
 TrackIR did just get $50 cheaper, btw.'
 By generating a cloud of controversy and uncertainty surrounding FreeTrack they discouraged game developers from supporting the open FreeTrack interface.
 Despite initial misgivings, Bohemia Interactive added FreeTrack support in ARMA2.

 False patent marking and offensive patenting